Dhannani/Shells-Video-Library/README.md

 - Needs "dbConfig.js" and "cloudinaryConfig.js" files for backend to work
 - Video files are stored via Cloudinary APIs, while video metadata and users are stored in a MongoDB database
 - player will not play every type of videeo file, namely .mov files will not play
+- the "Release Date" filter works by filtering out video release BEFORE the selected date